 Pettigrew received his B.S.E. in health and physical education and his M.Ed. in physical education (2003), both from Arkansas Tech.
 He is married to the former Corrie O’Dell of Magnolia.
 The couple have a son, Maddox, and a daughter, Emma.

-Last season, Anderson guided a Mulerider pitching staff that logged the second-most innings in the Great American Conference with 465.0.
+In his first season as pitching coach, Anderson guided a Mulerider pitching staff that logged the second-most innings in the Great American Conference with 465.0.
 The staff also struck out the second-most batters overall in the league with 411 strikeouts collectively.

 Two of SAU’s starters in 2017 would win at least 10 games on the mound, while the Muleriders’ go-to reliever posted a sub-1.00 ERA with seven saves over 24 appearances for the season.
 All three of those arms garnered All-GAC recognition as well.

 Overall in his time on staff, Anderson has helped coach pitching staffs that have been ranked at the top of the conference in several key statistical categories on a yearly basis.
-Anderson has also helped oversee the development of three pitchers that have been selected in the Major League Baseball draft since 2011.
+Anderson has also helped oversee the development of five pitchers that have been selected in the Major League Baseball draft since 2011.

 In addition to his duties at SAU, Anderson previously coached four summers with the Liberal Bee Jays of the Jayhawk Summer Collegiate Baseball League.